DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-01-21-preventing-browser-auto-fill.md

 ## Things we tried

+We tried various solutions, including:

+* setting autcomplete attribute to `off`, `disabled`, `new-password`
-We tried various solutions, including: setting the autocomplete attribute to a non-standard value changing the name of the field
+* setting the autocomplete attribute to a non-standard value
+* changing the name of the field

 Ultimately, it seems that if browsers see the same combination of field name / type / autocomplete attribute repeatedly, they’ll start to try to auto-fill it.